vivek599/LevelEditor/README.md

 Brush Radius is configurable.

 ## Mode Under Development
-1.  [ ] **TODO**      : Integrate Terrain Color Layers for Grass, Snow, Rocks as well as splat maps for paths and roads.
+1.  [ ] **TODO**      : Integrate Terrain Color Layers for Grass, Snow, Rocks and more as well as splat maps for paths and roads.